matash123/614FinalProject/README.md

    - `chmod +x run.sh` -> only on git pulls and if you change the run file
    - `./run.sh`

+ To login as Admin use, username: admin password: 1

 Flight booking application prototype
 #Marley Test